cyber-gh/songsdownloader/README.md

 <h2>Description</h2> <br>
 <p>
-It takes a list of songs as a input(one per line + the author optional), currently named as sont_lists.txt.
+It takes a list of songs as a input(one per line + the author optional), currently named as songs_list.txt.
 Then it automates download process from the following site: <a>https://www.mp3juices.cc/</a>.
 The parser is set to parse a json response from the spotify web api of a get tracks from playlist.
 Will be developed in the future.
 </p>